lammps/lammps/doc/src/pair_python.rst

 .. code-block:: LAMMPS

    pair_style      table linear 2000
-   pair_coeff      1  1  melt.table lj
+   pair_coeff      1  1  lj.table lj

 This can also be done for more complex systems.
 Please see the *examples/python* folders for a few more examples.